Building a banjo, part 2: buying wood

 For the fingerboard

 The fingerboard material is a little different.
 It should be thinner (1/4” thick works) and it should be about 3 1/2 to 4” wide like the neck wood.
+It’s easiest to buy this at 1/4” thick unless you have the tools to cut it down.
 It’s basically going to lay over the top of the entire next and peghead.
 If you want a different material for the peghead, go for it.
 If you want to use figured maple for the neck and skip the fingerboard entirely, go for it.

 So, the fingerboard material is 2 to 3 feet of 1/4” x 4”.
 It’s hard to get 1/4 inch thick stock, so you might buy a 1” thick piece and split it in half on a bandsaw.